gstackio/gstack-bosh-environment/README.md

 ### Prerequisites

+1. A high-bandwidth network access, for the machine that will run GBE.
+   Especially a minimum of 50 Mbits/s when uploading to the cloud, giving approximatively 5 MB/s uploads.

-1. Install the `gcloud` CLI utility, like `brew cask install google-cloud-sdk` on macOS.
+2. Install the `gcloud` CLI utility, like `brew cask install google-cloud-sdk` on macOS.
 For other platforms, go read
    [this GCP documentation](https://cloud.google.com/sdk/downloads).

-2. Target a Google Cloud account with `gcloud config set account ...` and authenticate with `gcloud auth login`
+3. Target a Google Cloud account with `gcloud config set account ...` and authenticate with `gcloud auth login`

-3. Installing `direnv` is optional.
+4. Installing `direnv` is optional.
 In case you do, run `brew install direnv` on macOS.
 For other platforms, refer to
    [this Direnv documentation](https://github.com/direnv/direnv#install).